 Only 300 people call Rottnest Island home but the quokkas really own the place.

 The quokka – a smaller version of the wallaby – is the only mammal native to the island.
-In turn, Rottnest Island is practically the only place on earth where you’ll find these little marsupials.
+In turn, Rottnest Island is just about the only place on earth where you’ll find these little marsupials.

 And there are plenty of them to be found: at least 10,000 quokkas roam this area of just 7 square miles.